ucrcsedept/course-support/learning_modules/vscode/key-based-login/README.md

 <summary><b>MacOS/Linux (Debian-based)</b></summary>
 We will generate something called a public/private key pair, which we will use to log into Remote-SSH.

-1. Open a terminal, and run the following commands in this order:
+1. Open a *local* terminal on your Mac by pressing Cmd + Space and typing in "Terminal", and run the following commands in this order:
 ```
 cd .ssh
 ssh-keygen -t rsa -b 4096